Theses, Dissertations and Projects

 Q: Can my dissertation be found in Google Books?

 A: Graduate works published through ProQuest are indexed and searched by Google, Google Scholar, and Google Books.
-Searches will retrieve basic metadata for each dissertation or thesis (title, author, abstract, keywords, etc.), and provide links to ProQuest for purchase or access.
+Searches will retrieve basic metadata for each thesis or dissertation (title, author, abstract, keywords, etc.), and provide links to ProQuest for purchase or access.
 Searches will also retrieve a preview of the graduate work's full text in Google Books.
-For more information see Third party discovery and access of your dissertation or thesis.
+For more information see Third party discovery and access of your thesis or dissertation.
 You may opt out of this additional dissemination stream when you submit your dissertation online via ProQuest.

 Contacts for Thesis and Dissertation Submission